St Barts vs Turks & Caicos: Where to Spend GBP 20K/Week

 • St Barts is harder to reach (connecting flights via St Martin)

 At the GBP 20,000/week price point, you have two realistic Caribbean options for villa holidays: St Barts and Turks & Caicos.
 Barbados has its charms, but these two dominate the ultra-luxury segment for different reasons.
+The choice between them reveals a lot about what you actually want from a Caribbean holiday - and the answer is less obvious than most travel guides suggest.

 St Barts: The European Caribbean

 The island is small (25 sq km) and deliberately limits tourism infrastructure.
 No building over two storeys, no cruise ships, no all-inclusive resorts.
 This keeps it exclusive but also means limited availability - the best villas are booked by repeat guests year after year.
+First-time visitors often discover that the villa they saw in a magazine is booked for the next three Christmases.

 Turks & Caicos: The Beach Paradise